 Yes, lentils are gluten-free, but ready-made lentil products should be checked as they could contain additives that are not gluten-free.

 Is sourdough bread gluten-free?

-No – unless made with a gluten-free flour.
+No, unless made with a gluten-free starter and flour.
 Sourdough made from a gluten-containing grain, such as wheat or rye, is not gluten-free.

 Is soy gluten-free?

-Sometimes – but you should check the label.
-There is a huge variety of soy products, some of which are gluten-free and some of which aren’t.
+Sometimes, but you should check the label.
+There is a huge variety of soy products, some of which are gluten-free and some aren't.
 Chinese soy sauce is not gluten-free because it is traditionally made with wheat.
-Soya milk and plain soy yogurt are both gluten-free.
+Soya milk and plain soy yogurt are likely to be gluten-free.
 Tofu and soya-based textured vegetable protein may be gluten-free, but you should always check the label to make sure.